stefanodevenuto/ezwh/UnitTestReport.md

 ### **Class *test_result.dao* - method *createTestResult***

-**Criteria for method *createTestResult*:
+**Criteria for method *modifyTestDescriptor*:**
- -Sign of TestDescriptorID
+ - Sign of TestDescriptorID
- -Sign of RFID
+ - Sign of RFID
- -Length of RFID
+ - Length of RFID
- -Format of Date
+ - Format of date
+ -

 **Predicates for method *createTestResult*:**